tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

   * InstantSend (instant transactions- in contrast, Bitcoin takes about 10 minutes to confirm a payment);
   * PrivateSend (anonymous transactions- in contrast, Bitcoin transactions are totally public and traceable.
 Only the identity of the addresses is anonymous);
   * Decentralised Governance (masternodes govern, while the block chain funds development- in contrast, Bitcoin is controlled by few big miners and funded by 3rd party centralised institutions with self interests).[7]
+- Masternodes are given voting rights on proposals.
+Each masternode has a 1 vote and this vote can be used on budget proposals or important decisions;
+- Masternodes offer payouts in a way similar to staking- whether in a bear or bull market there is still a payout.[7]

 #### Weaknesses

 - In order to get a masternode,you have to invest 1000 Dash into it- and not touch that money (if balance drops below 1000 Dash, one can lose voting rights and effectively be blocked from the Dash masternode network;
 - The maintaining of masternodes can be a long and arduous task- malfunctions are common;
 - ROI is not guaranteed and inconsistant (Your masternode only gets rewarded if it mines a block- most masternodes quote a 90% chance of getting paid- the system randomly decids if your node gets paid).[7]

-#### Opportunities (for Tari)

-- Masternodes are given voting rights on proposals.
-Each masternode has a 1 vote and this vote can be used on budget proposals or important decisions;
-- Masternodes offer payouts in a way similar to staking- whether in a bear or bull market there is still a payout.[7]

-#### Threats

 - Masternodes are put forth with very little to no utility (only the promise of a Whitepaper);
 - By putting up a masternode, your IP address becomes publicised, and so the location of your masternode is known- node can be stolen.[7]

+#### Opportunities for Tari

+#### Threats to Tari

 ### #5 Plasma
 #### What is it?